 Banner Engineering Photoelectric (Photo-Eye) Sensor

-This particular sensor is great for a number of scenarios because it’s an all-in-one sensor; we use it for so many of our customers.
-If a part comes down a chute, a part is created inside the machine, a press goes up and down, or a product moves down a conveyer belt, this sensor track those movements.
+This particular sensor is great for a number of scenarios because it’s an all-in-one sensor; we use it for many of our customers.
+If a part comes down a chute, a part is created inside the machine, a press goes up and down, or a product moves down a conveyer belt, this sensor track those movements with sensing modes.
 In all three cases, the photo-eye is counting each movement, whatever that movement may be.

 Think about a bottling or packaging line – a bottle is moving down a line, getting a label attached or packages of cereal are being placed in a box to be shipped out to a customer.
 Or, take for instance a grinder that finishes a bearing housing and shoots it down a chute, the sensor would count each product as it goes down the chute.